cloud-custodian/cloud-custodian/docs/source/gcp/policy/genericgcpactions.rst

 Generic Actions
 ================

-This action can be applied to any gcp resource type.
+This action can be applied to any GCP resource type.

 Notify
 ------